liamault/LatLongScraper/README.md

 Install requirements.txt using  "pip install -r requirements.txt"

-Chrome driver is also required to be installed and added to your PATH environmental variable https://chromedriver.chromium.org/home
+Chrome driver is also required to be installed and added to your PATH environmental variable\n

+https://chromedriver.chromium.org/home